ErikCumps/spwproject/src/DATA/README.txt

 warcab.exe
 ----------

-  Warcab is a tool to record and track battles in an SPWaW campaign.
+  Warcab is a tool to record and track battles in an SPWaW campaign, or to record and track turns in standalone battles from scenarios.
 It is inspired by Campaign Watcher.

   Warcab tracks information for core units (including reassignments) during a campaign.
 It also shows and tracks information for core, auxiliary and